sagemathinc/cocalc/notes/aug2013-push.md

  x - change css of current page on update. x - make it so current prev, next, page is very high quality, but all others are low

+ x - pdflatex -- remove tmp path and put in /tmp
+ - divide preview work into four instead of 2
  - add text so search works